 Why Santa Gertrudis property?

 This small village itself has low houses, typical of the island, which are mixed with modern constructions.
 The centre is dominated by a church founded in 1797.
-Its facade has been changed several times, same as belfry, which dates back to XIX century.
+Its facade has been changed several times, same as belfry, which dates back to eighteenth century.

 With its whitewashed church and square houses, the village is steeped in tradition.
 It also boasts rich agricultural countryside landscape with goats, sheep, and the only on the island dairy cows.